top of page

 The camera

-Stacking rig Daniel Knop
+Optische Bank Focus Stacking Daniel Knop

-A computer monitor that is connected directly to the camera and shows the Live View image is essential for good image results
+A computer monitor that is connected directly to the camera and shows the live view image is essential for good image results

 Motorized or manual?